 Casement windows come in various configurations, each offering unique aesthetics and functionality:

-Side-hinged casement windows: The most common type, these are attached to the frame on either side, swinging outwards like a door.
+Side-hinged: The most common type, these are attached to the frame on either side, swinging outwards like a door.
 They are popular for providing maximum ventilation and unobstructed views.

-Top-hinged casement windows (also called awning windows): These are hinged at the top and open outwards from the bottom.
+Top-hinged (also called awning windows): These are hinged at the top and open outwards from the bottom.
 They are ideal for letting in fresh air even during rainy weather, as the window creates a slight shield from the rain.

 Benefits of casement windows